trymoose/imessage-exporter/imessage-exporter/README.md

 Further, since the files are stored in `~/Library`, you will need to grant your browser Full Disk Access in System Settings.

+Note: This is not required when passing a valid `--copy-method`.

 ### PDF Exports

 I could not get PDF export to work in a reasonable way.
 The best way for a user to do this is to follow the steps above for Safari and print to PDF.